 In many ways, society was transformed by the advent of the light bulb.
-Suddenly, people could now stay up late, work, study or party without being at the mercy of the sun.
-A side effect, however, is that our bodies natural wake/sleep patterns have been considerably altered and artificial light is nothing like the real deal — the sun’s life nurturing rays, so essential to our health.
-In an effort to help people who spend long hours in poorly lit offices or live in areas with little sunlight (Beijing, anyone?), a team of Italian engineers have developed a remarkable LED-based lighting system which mimics natural sunlight.
+Suddenly, people could now stay up late, work, study or enjoy each other’s company without being at the mercy of the sun.
+A side effect, however, is that our bodies’ natural wake/sleep patterns have been considerably altered and artificial light is nothing like the real deal — the sun’s life-nurturing rays which are known to have a significant impact on our health and mood.
+In an effort to help people who spend long hours in poorly lit offices or live in areas with little sunlight (Beijing, anyone?), a team of Italian engineers has developed a remarkable LED-based lighting system that mimics natural sunlight.
 Yes, this is a low-input LED sun!

 The sunshine we love to greet each morning isn’t exactly the same as the rays leaving the sun.
-In between the outer atmosphere and Earth’s surface, light’s properties become altered through a process known as Rayleigh scattering.
+In between the outer atmosphere and Earth’s surface, the properties of light become altered through a process known as Rayleigh scattering.
 Ever wonder why the sky is blue?
-That’s Rayleigh scattering at work — the scattering of light off of the molecules of the air, and can be extended to scattering from particles up to about a tenth of the wavelength of the light.
+That’s Rayleigh scattering at work — the scattering of light due to molecules in the air, which can be extended to scattering from particles up to about a tenth of the wavelength of the light.
 This phenomenon is most effective at short wavelengths (the blue end of the visible spectrum), hence the color of the sky.
 Red just goes through.

-If you’re interested in adding something like this in your home, you can choose from three lighting settings: Mediterranean, Tropical and Nordic.
+If you’re interested in adding something like this to your home, you can choose from three lighting settings: Mediterranean, Tropical, and Nordic.
 They are also working on additional offerings, including simulated daytime sequences (sunrise through sunset) and color variations to reflect different kinds of weather conditions.
 At a few tens of thousands of dollars per installation, this might be a bit stiff for the average buyer.
-Nevertheless, this is extremely impressive and once the pricing goes down lighting will be transformed forever.
+Nevertheless, this is extremely impressive and once the pricing goes down, indoor lighting might be transformed forever.

 Check out Prof. Trapani’s explanation of how the system works below.